sophiemiddleton/TargetStudiesPapers/README.md

 # Target Studies Papers

-Repository contains several papers relevent to the choice of alternative target material for muon to electron/muon to positron conversion targets.
+Repository contains several papers relevent to the choice of alternative (to Al) target material for muon to electron/muon to positron conversion experiments.